‘Love'(on Netflix) Malayalam Movie Review

-The entire credit to the success of the film goes to the etched out script and brilliance in capturing the details.
+The entire credit to the success of the film goes to the well etched-out script and brilliance in capturing the details.

-There are three interconnected layers to the film, first one; what we think has happened, second; what we assume might have happened; and third, what actually happened.
-And trust me, it is simply mind blowing.
+There are two interconnected layers to the film, the first one; what we think has happened, and the second; what actually happened.
+And trust me, it is simply mind-blowing.

 The entire film happens in a single location, Anoop and Deepthi’s apartment.
 But that does not leave us claustrophobic, rather it hardly reminds us that all this is happening within the four walls.

-Rajisha Vijayan and Shine Tom Chacko may not strike as a convincing couple at first but they offer a riveting chemistry.
-They pull off their roles effortlessly and even we start to feel a sense of discomfort that Anoop and Deepthi share.
+Rajisha Vijayan and Shine Tom Chacko may not strike as a convincing couple at first but they offer riveting chemistry.
+They pull off their roles effortlessly and we even start to feel a sense of discomfort that Anoop and Deepthi share.